 Forestry and agriculture at Gisselfeld Kloster

-A large portion of Gisselfeld Monastery's income comes from agriculture and forestry, spread across 4000 hectares.
-Today, the agricultural operations comprise 9 farms and encompass 1450 hectares designated for arable land, fallow land, game fields, and meadows.
+A large part of Gisselfeld Kloster's earnings comes from agriculture and forestry, spread over 4,000 hectares.
+The agricultural operations currently encompass 9 farms and cover 1,450 hectares designated for farmland, fallow land, game fields, and meadows.

-The forest estate comprises 2350 hectares including lakes, bogs, meadows and roads – and functions as a traditional forestry operation with timber production, as well as significant production of Christmas trees and greenery.
-Gisselfeld Monastery offers grazing opportunities for livestock on its associated
+The forest estate covers 2350 hectares including lakes, bogs, meadows and roads – and functions as a traditional forestry operation with timber production, as well as significant production of Christmas trees and greenery.
+Gisselfeld Kloster offers grazing opportunities for livestock on its associated

 Certified forestry

-Gisselfeld Forest District was certified PEFC – Programme for the Endorsement of Forest Certification schemes Denmark in 2004.
+In 2004, Gisselfeld Forest District was PEFC-certified – Programme for the Endorsement of Forest Certification schemes Denmark.

-This means that the forest today is managed in such a way that sustainability and traceability are part of the forest's objective.
-The certification also entails that external auditors regularly carry out checks.
+This means that the forest is cultivated today in such a way that sustainability and traceability are part of the forest's objective.
+The certification also involves ongoing checks by external auditors.
 This is to ensure that these standards are adhered to.

-As part of the certification, areas have been designated in certain parts of the forest where the forest is largely left untouched to support high biodiversity.
-These areas have been particularly selected based on locations with high natural values, for example, around lakes and streams.
+Through certification, areas have been set aside in certain parts of the forest where the forest is largely left untouched to support high biodiversity.
+These areas have been specifically selected based on locations with significant natural values, for example, around lakes and watercourses.